 This includes ambition, novelty, and timeliness of the research project.
 Does the applicant make a compelling case for relief from teaching and administrative activities to be able to dedicate to the Fellowship if awarded?
-Please note that the 'Relief from activities during the Fellowship' section is located towards the end of the application.
+Also consider quality and appropriateness of research methods and ethical and inclusive experimental design (including, if relevant, alignment with the Academy's Animal Use and Human Participants in Research, Innovation and Development Policies).